Stargazer123/CosPlay/README.md

 Game resources can be packed in .zip or .pac files and used crossplattform with Android adapter code found in the "android" directory.

+Build with Maven.
+(Not The android directory)
+Run com.crazedout.cosplay.editor.CosPlay

 Example game found here: http://crazedout.com/stg/ Java or android.

 Good Luck / Fredrik.